MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/process-automation/type-registration.md

 - Vendor Payment Proposal (**VendPaymProposalAutomationTypeRegistrationProvider** class)
 - Vendor Invoice Posting (**VendInvoicePostProcessScheduleTypeRegistration** class)
-- Subledger transfer to GL (**SubledgerJournalVoucherTransferServiceRegistration** class)
+- Subledger transfer to general ledger (**SubledgerJournalVoucherTransferServiceRegistration** class)

 If an existing process uses **RunBaseBatch**, then consider wrapping it with **SysOperationServiceController**.
 The framework does not support **RunBaseBatch**.

 To register your type with the framework, you must implement the **ProcessScheduleITypeRegistration** interface.
 This interface has a single method which returns an instance of **ProcessScheduleTypeRegistrationItem**.

 If your process uses a feature flag, then you must disable and enable the type as the feature is disabled and enabled, respectively.
 If you disable the feature flag for a type, then the type doesn't show up in the UI.
-The scheduler won't schedule any occurrences or background processes of that type for execution.
-The execution side of the framework won't create any batch jobs for that type.
-If you enable the feature flag for a type, then the type will cause any occurrences or background processes that are scheduled to run in the past to be immediately executed.
+The scheduler won't schedule any occurrences or background processes of that type for running.
+The runtime side of the framework won't create any batch jobs for that type.
+If you enable the feature flag for a type, then the type will cause any occurrences or background processes that are scheduled to run in the past to be immediately run.
 This behavior is usually what you want, but if not then consider disabling any series related to the type before disabling the feature flag.

 Feature management has events that you can subscribe to.
 The method that you use to enable and disable types is **ProcessScheduleTypeRegistration.enableOrDisableType**.

 Every time a database synchronization runs, types and series are refreshed from their definitions in code excluding those background settings that are editable by the system administrator.
 The framework does this by hooking **SysSetup**.
-This can be triggered manually by the system administrator executing **System Administration->Setup->Initialize background** settings.
+This can be triggered manually by the system administrator through the **System Administration->Setup->Initialize background** settings.

 Here is an example of a sample process for a scheduled type.
 Some things to note: